Tsunami of Outrage, Vows of Resistance Follow Trump’s Pipeline Order

-A San Francisco protest in solidarity with North Dakota’s Standing Rock Sioux and their fight against the Dakota Access Pipeline.
+A San Francisco protest against the Dakota Access pipeline.
 (Peg Hunter / CC 2.0)

 President Donald Trump on Tuesday signed executive orders advancing the controversial Keystone XL (KXL) and Dakota Access (DAPL) pipelines, prompting a tsunami of outrage and vows of bold resistance from the Indigenous activists, climate campaigners, and countless others who have fought against these projects.